GoogleCloudPlatform/pgadapter/samples/java/spring-data-jpa/README.md

 contains a `staleRead()` method that shows how to use the `StaleReadService`.

 ## Liquibase
 The sample application uses Liquibase to manage the database schema.
-It is highly recommended to use a higher level schema management system like Liquibase to manage your database schema for multiple
+It is recommended to use a higher level schema management system like Liquibase to manage your database schema for multiple
 reasons:
 1. It gives you more control over the schema that is actually created.
 It also gives you a change log of any changes that are applied to your schema, and allows you to rollback changes that have been made.